UKCloud/documentation/articles/openstack/ostack-how-create-heat-template.md

 toc_sub3:
 toc_sub4:
 toc_title: Create and deploy a basic heat template
-toc_fullpath: How To/ostack-how-static-ip.md
+toc_fullpath: ostack-how-create-heat-template.md
-toc_mdlink: ostack-how-basic-heat-template.md
+toc_mdlink: ostack-how-create-heat-template.md
 ---

 # How to create and deploy a basic heat template

 ## Overview

-This is a basic heat orchestration template create a heat stack.
+This articles provides a basic Heat Orchestration template that creates a Heat stack.

-This template will create the following and connect them up.
+This template will create the following and connect them up:

 - A network

 - A static IP

 - A router

 - An instance

 - A floating IP

 - A volume

 ## The heat template

 > [!NOTE]
-> Make sure you check the indentation and file extension.
-It needs to be in yaml format.
+> The template must be in yaml format and be saved with the .yaml file extension.
+You should also make sure that you use the correct indentation.

 ```yaml
 heat_template_version: 2016-10-14